Partial Reclad

 Tides

 Constructed from fragments of derelict boats and inspired by the Puget Sound, these sculptural works recontextualize marine debris through both form and image.
-Ranging from minimalist structures to pieces that incorporate photographs of the Sound, this series interrogates the concept of waste and transformation.
-By turning discarded material into sites of contemplation, the works invite reflection on environmental responsibility, memory, and the delicate beauty of our waterways.
+Ranging from minimalist structures to pieces that incorporate photographs of the Sound, this series turns discarded material into sites of contemplation that invite reflection on environmental responsibility, memory, and the delicate beauty of our waterways.

 Here We Meet